privacyguides/privacyguides.org/docs/security/multi-factor-authentication.en.md

 If you have to use email for MFA, make sure that the email account itself is secured with a proper MFA method.

-If you use SMS MFA, use a carrier who will not switch your phone number to a new SIM card without account access, or use a dedicated VOIP number from a provider with similar security to avoid a [SIM swap](https://en.wikipedia.org/wiki/SIM_swap_scam) attack.
+If you use SMS MFA, use a carrier who will not switch your phone number to a new SIM card without account access, or use a dedicated VoIP number from a provider with similar security to avoid a [SIM swap](https://en.wikipedia.org/wiki/SIM_swap_scam) attack.

 [MFA tools we recommend](../multi-factor-authentication.md){ .md-button }